MarkD833/RCBUS-68xxx/boards/68000_CPU_Board/README.md

 For both I/O and memory spaces, consecutive memory locations are accessed on the ODD bytes such that I/O address 0x00 is accessed at address 0xF80001, address 0x01 is accessed at address 0xF80003 etc.

 ## Onboard LEDs
 There were a few gates left over and I've used them to drive activity LEDs for accesses to the RCBus I/O and memory spaces as well as a HALT LED.
+Note that the I/O and MEM LEDs will only glow faintly.

 # Board Assembly
 Assembly of the board should be fairly straightforward.
 There are no surface mount devices to deal with.

+Depending on your choice of LED colour, the associated current limiting resistor may need to be altered.

+If you choose have a turned pin socket for the system clock, then an 8-pin DIL surned pin socket can be used.
+I flipped the socket over - so pins pointing upwards - and easily pushed out pins 2,3,6 & 7.

 ICs are orientated in different directions - make sure you insert the chips into their sockets in the correct orientation.
 Also pay attention to the orientation of the 68000 processor - see note below.

 When fitting the 80-pin right angle connector, initially only solder a couple of pins at opposite ends of the connector so that you can make any adjustments if the board is not vertical when fitted to the backplane.